 You've got a big trip ahead and you've just bought yourself a new camera – congratulations!
 Here are a few things I've learned about travel photography that'll hopefully help you take your best travel photos yet.

 New cameras are exciting, but there's nothing more frustrating than being unable to access the features you invested in.
-You don't need to know what every button does (I probably only use about 50 per cent of my camera's features), but knowing how to switch your camera into manual flash, the dials for aperture and shutter priorities, and exposure compensation are a must.
+You don't need to know what every button does (I probably only use about 50 per cent of my camera's features), but knowing how to switch your camera into manual flash, understanding the dials for aperture and the shutter priorities, as well as the exposure compensation is a must.
 Spend a couple of weekends before your trip making friends with your new camera – you'll be rewarded.

 If you are a beginner and have the time and inclination, a short course in the basic technical aspects of photography would be wise.
 Camera bodies may have changed over the years, but the mechanics of photography have not.

 You've probably picked your travel destination of because of it's picturesque landscapes, cultural richness or abundance in flora and fauna.
-Jump onto Google and Flickr (and your local library – for those of us who prefer analog research), and see what other photographers have captured.
-You can decide whether to emulate them (a great way to learn) or to carve your own path according to your strengths.
+Jump onto Google, Flickr and Instagram (and your local library – for those of us who prefer analog research), and see what other photographers have captured.
+You can decide whether to emulate them (a great way to learn) or to carve your own path.

 When I couch-surfed in Buenos Aires for three weeks, my brief was simply to take a photograph of every person I met – this included my hosts, the baker, streetside florists, people I asked for directions, bus drivers, everyone!
 I ended up with about 100 portraits which I then edited down into a series.